NadimGhaznavi/xmrqa/pages/Quick-Start-Guide.md

 ## Root Access

-Root access is required to:
+The *db4e* application does *NOT* require root access to run.
+However, root access is required to:

+* Install Pre-Requisite Linux packages
+* Install MongoDB
 * Run the XMRig miner
+* Configure sudo for XMRig control
 * Configure *db4e* as a system service

+**PRO TIP:** The *best practise* is to created a dedicated Linux *db4e* account and have that account own the *db4e* code and the *GitHub Pages* repository.

+---

 ## Create a GitHub Account